HomespaceMetaverse/Hack-a-TONx/README.md

 # Homespace Network: Epine SDK by Homespace for TON-Enabled Applications with TonConnect Authentication
 ## Overview

-We are creating a network of 3D cinematic spaces to be used as a new generation of websites as well as a service for closed virtual reality meetings.
+We are creating a network of 3D cinematic spaces to be used as a new generation of websites as well as a service for private virtual reality meetings.
 We use a streaming system and develop a decentralized browser with web3 tools, an asset store (modules, levels, nft) and a constructor of Metaspaces for users.

 For the purpose of the hackathon as a part of our system we created an opensource SDK module - Epine SDK by Homespace.